Axway/api-builder-docs/content/en/docs/updates/2021_08_27_update_test_utils.md

 ---
 title: >-
-  2021-08-27 update  @axway/api-builder-test-utils that effect existing
-  flow-node plugins' unit-tests
-linkTitle: >-
-  2021-08-27 update  @axway/api-builder-test-utils that effect existing
-  flow-node plugins' unit-tests
+  Update to @axway/api-builder-test-utils that effect existing flow-node plugins' unit-tests
-weight: 30
 date: 2021-08-27
 ---

-2021-08-27 Update @axway/api-builder-test-utils that effect existing flow-node plugins' unit-tests

 ## Why are we making this change